CrystallineOrg/SymmetricTightBinding.jl/docs/devdocs.md

 this case it will be $b \to a$.
 The Hamiltonian for this term will look like:

 $$ H_{k,0}^{b \to a} = t_{b\to a}^1e^{ik/2}+t_{b\to a}^2e^{-ik/2}  $$
-<font color=red>**NOTE:**</font> I know we discussed to take also the complex conjugate of it
-but I think it is not necessary.
-Let me explained it in the following.

 This term can be obtained by just knowing the class $\{\Delta_{a\to b}\}$.
 Knowing this we can define two vectors such that: